 Since Dupuytren's contracture is not a very common condition, many people are not aware of it and may even confuse it for other disorders.
 In this post, we’ll answer some of the most commonly asked questions about Dupuytren's.

 Technically speaking, anyone can develop the condition.
-However, since it’s believed to be hereditary, the chances of you having the disease will be higher if someone in your family has the condition.
+However, it’s believed to be hereditary.
+This means the chances of you having Dupuytren's are higher if someone in your family has the condition.
 It's also said to be common among men and anyone over the age of 50.

 No, surgery is certainly not the only option.
 There are many non-surgical and non-invasive treatments available for people with Dupuytren's.

 Surgery can be painful, costly, and not produce the outcomes you're looking for.
 You should consider Dupuytren's contracture cream, one of the most affordable and safest options to reduce Dupuytren's contracture symptoms.

 Some experts suggest using collagenase injections to treat the problem.
 While there is some evidence supporting the effectiveness of these shots, they may not be the best option since the cost for each injection is pretty high.
 In the U.S., they can run up to $1,400 and results are mixed, with some people not experiencing a notable difference in symptoms such as pain and mobility of the hand.
 This treatment does not offer any guarantees and is a lot more expensive when compared to alternative treatments.
 If you are still interested in collagenase injections, you should view them as a last resort for symptom management of Dupuytren's.

 Dupuytren's contracture causes hardened, tight connective tissue in the palm.
 As a result, symptoms affect the hand and fingers.
 Some patients with Dupuytren's may develop a similar condition in the foot.
 This is often referred to asDupuytren's contracture footsyndrome, but it's formally known as Plantar Fibromatosis.